At a glance

 Whether the school or your child’s doctor suggests an evaluation, it’s important to know the basics before you decide whether to have your child tested.
-That knowledge can help you feel more at ease in what may be uncharted territory.
+That knowledge can help you feel more at ease.

 This guide can lead you to the basic information you need about evaluations.